Plumber Insurance: Fixing Pipes & Protecting Your Business

 Any plumbing business needs insurance coverage, just like any other business.
 Before delving into the basics of plumber insurance, keep in mind that:

-• The type of insurance you need depends on your type of business
+- The type of insurance you need depends on your type of business

-• Some insurance covers are required by law
+- Some insurance covers are required by law

-• Policies range from property damage, accidental injuries to vehicle and equipment
+- Policies range from property damage, accidental injuries to vehicle and equipment

 The plumbing trade is lucrative, but it has its fair share of risks and challenges.
-It can be affected by many hazards like injuries in the line of duty or damage to the client’s property.
+It can be affected by many hazards, like injuries in the line of duty or damage to the client’s property.
+Plumbing insurance comes in handy to protect your business against certain risks.

-There’s a coverage designed for every type of risk your business is likely to face.
+There’s a coverage designed for every risk your business will likely face.
 This absolves you of the liability of meeting the cost of the expenses that follow an unfortunate event.
+Whether you’re a plumber, pipefitter, bathroom installer, or heating engineer, the law requires you to have some type of coverage.

 Types of Plumbing Insurance